paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-229-rail-improvement-grants.md

 (7) that would foster economic development, particularly in rural communities and for disadvantaged populations;

-(8) that would provide other non-transportation benefits; and
+(8) that would provide other non-transportation benefits;

-(9) that would enhance connectivity and geographic coverage of the existing national network of intercity rail passenger service.
+(9) that would enhance connectivity and geographic coverage of the existing national network of intercity rail passenger service; and

+(10) for routes selected under the Corridor Identification and Development Program and operated by Amtrak.

 **(e) Limitations.—**

-(1) **Duration.—** — Federal operating assistance grants authorized under this section for any individual intercity rail passenger transportation route may not provide funding for more than 3 years and may not be renewed.
+(1) **Duration.—** — Federal operating grants authorized under this section for any individual intercity rail passenger transportation route may not provide funding for more than 6 years (including for any such routes selected for funding before the date of enactment of the Passenger Rail Expansion and Rail Safety Act of 2021) and may not be renewed.

 (2) **Limitation.—** — Not more than 6 of the operating assistance grants awarded pursuant to subsection (b) may be simultaneously active.

 (3) **Maximum funding.—** — Grants described in paragraph (1) may not exceed—

-  (A) 80 percent of the projected net operating costs for the first year of service;
+  (A) 90 percent of the projected net operating costs for the first year of service;

-  (B) 60 percent of the projected net operating costs for the second year of service; and
+  (B) 80 percent of the projected net operating costs for the second year of service;

-  (C) 40 percent of the projected net operating costs for the third year of service.
+  (C) 70 percent of the projected net operating costs for the third year of service;

+  (D) 60 percent of the projected net operating costs for the fourth year of service;

+  (E) 50 percent of the projected net operating costs for the fifth year of service; and

+  (F) 30 percent of the projected net operating costs for the sixth year of service.

 **(f) Use With Capital Grants and Other Federal Funding.—** A recipient of an operating assistance grant under subsection (b) may use that grant in combination with other Federal grants awarded that would benefit the applicable service.